-I took my son, Peter, to see the latest Star Wars movie over Christmas break.
-I’m no fanatic; just a casual viewer up for any cinematic adventure that promises popcorn and a soda for $20…
+I took my 8-year old son Peter to see the latest Star Wars movie over Christmas break.
+I’m no fanatic; just a casual viewer up for any daddy-don cinematic adventure that promises popcorn and a soda for $30…

-Many folks like me who grew up in a liturgical church tradition are tempted to respond audibly whenever someone on-screen says, “May the Force be with you,” folks who grew up in a liturgical church like me can’t help muttering under my breath, “And also with you.”
+Whenever a Jedi says, “May the Force be with you,” folks who grew up in a liturgical church like me can’t help muttering back, “And also with you.”
 I can still hear the church organ piping up.

-My Christmas Eve sermon was on my mind as I ate each 25-cent kernel and took each 50 cent sip.
-This Christmas I was hovering over the great theme of peace or shalom, and how badly our world needs to be doused with a firehose of heaven-sent shalom to put out all the fiery flames of fear and contentiousness.
+My Christmas Eve sermon preparation was on my mind as I ate each 25-cent kernel of popcorn and took each 50 cent sip of soda.
+This Christmas I was hovering over the great theme of peace, or shalom, and how badly our world needs to be doused with a firehose of heaven-sent shalom to put out all the fiery flames of fear-mongering and contentiousness these days.

-Those angels outside Bethlehem could have been Jewish Jedis when they came with their greeting that was essentially, “May the Force be with you.”
-That is, may the Peace or Shalom of God be upon all on whom God’s favor rests (cf. Luke 2:14)!
+Those angels outside Bethlehem could have been Jewish Jedis when they appeared with their own greeting that was essentially, “May the Force be with you.”
+That is, may the peace of God be upon all on whom God’s favor rests (cf. Luke 2:14)!

-What does it look like to raise up an army of peacemakers who bring the politics and values of the Kingdom of God, and the attitude and posture of the Prince of Peace himself into our homes, workplaces and culture this year?
+What does it look like to raise up an army of peacemakers who bring the Christoform politics and values of the Kingdom of God, and the attitude and posture of the Prince of Peace himself into our homes, our workplaces, and our public witness this year?

 Sometimes a silly visual stays with us longer than a profound string of words.
 A Christian video game was recently released called I Am Jesus that puts the player in the body of Jesus.
-Instead of going around blasting hostiles with a machine gun, this game has Jesus’ glowing hands going around blessing, healing and casting out demons with his divine power.
+Instead of going around blasting hostiles with a machine gun like many games, this game has Jesus’ glowing hands going around blessing, healing and casting out demons with his divine power.

-As cheesy as this image is, I think we would do well to imagine ourselves each equipped with a “Shalom Blaster” as we go about our days.
-Are we dispensers of God’s healing peace, or are we adding fuel to the flames?
+As cheesy as this image is, I think Christ-followers would do well to imagine themselves as each equipped with a “Shalom Blaster” as they go out the door each day.
+Are we being faithful dispensers of God’s healing peace, or are we adding fuel to the flames?
 Are we blasting our enemies with rounds of agape, or joining in the choir of “noisy gongs and clanging cymbals” (1 Cor 13).